Medieval Mediterranean between Islam and Christianity

 Sami Luigi De Giosa is assistant professor at the College of Fine Arts and Design, University of Sharjah.
 His most recent publication is The Crosses of the Sultan.
 He has curated exhibitions on Islamic art around the world including Hajj: Memories of a Journey Exhibition at the Sheikh Zayed Grand Mosque in Abu Dhabi.

-Nikolaos Vryzidis is post-doctoral research fellow in the Department of History and Archaeology at the Aristotle University of Thessaloniki.
+Nikolaos Vryzidis is assistant professor at the University of West Attica.
 His latest publications include the article "Between Three Worlds: The ‘Veneto-Saracenic’ Candleholder of Docheiariou Monastery" for which he has received the N. Drandakis Prize by the Christian Archaeological Society.